ayberkt/homepage/miscellaneous.md

 title: Miscellaneous
 ---

+## Wildlife photography

-I'm an avid wildlife photographer and [birdwatcher][1].
-I regularly contribute my sightings to the [eBird][2] database.
-Below are some of my favourite shots.
+I'm an avid wildlife photographer.
+Below are some of my favourite shots from around the world.

  <!-- Slideshow container -->
 <div class="slideshow-container">